MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/udp-rsc-offload.md

 Starting in WIN11_NEXT, UDP Receive Segment Coalescing Offload (URO) enables network interface cards (NICs) to coalesce UDP receive segments.
 NICs can combine UDP datagrams from the same flow that match a set of rules into a logically contiguous buffer.
 These combined datagrams are then indicated to the Windows networking stack as a single large packet.

-Coalescing UPD datagrams reduces the CPU cost to process packets in high-bandwidth flows, resulting in higher throughput and fewer cycles per byte.
+Coalescing UDP datagrams reduces the CPU cost to process packets in high-bandwidth flows, resulting in higher throughput and fewer cycles per byte.

 The following sections describe the rules for coalescing UDP packets and how to write a URO miniport driver.